Navajo Nation farmers fight back on alleged illegal hemp farms

 “The community members have been intimidated, harassed, bullied,” said a Navajo Nation woman who doesn’t want to be identified.
 “The strong odor in the air has disrupted the livelihood of our animals, our livestock.”

-The woman News 13 spoke with lives on the Navajo Nation and said their land is being taken over.
-“They are intruding into our natural resources by illegally pumping out water from the San Juan river and using it for their own purposes,” said the woman.
+The woman KRQE News 13 spoke with lives on the Navajo Nation and said their land is being taken over.
+“They are intruding into our natural resources by illegally pumping out water from the San Juan River and using it for their own purposes,” said the woman.

 There are also concerns of a spike in non-Navajo people living on Navajo land to work on these farms.
 People said these hemp farms are affecting hundreds of families and now they’ve taken this fight to court.